 The only thing that makes fall color even brighter and more beautiful is when it’s paired with a red sea of cranberries.
 Wisconsin is the nation’s largest producer of the cranberry, which has led to a bounty of festivals, unique destinations and tours all centered around the fruit.

 See a Marsh for Yourself

 Stop at the Discovery Center

 Your trip around cranberry country isn’t complete without a stop in the heart of it: Warrens, the “Cranberry Capital of Wisconsin.”
-Follow highway 173 from Wisconsin Rapids and you’ll eventually find the Wisconsin Cranberry Discovery Center and Museum.
+Follow highway 173 from Wisconsin Rapids and you’ll eventually find the Wisconsin Cranberry Discovery Center.